 An important strategy for improved industry health and success was evident in the research: utilizing BQA and its principles to improve cattle well-being, increase consumer confidence, and enhance industry commitment could encourage greater beef demand, and improve industry harmonization.
 Carrying this BQA message throughout the industry all the way to consumers benefits every audience.
-The beef industry is focused on continuous improvement, especially in the areas of safeguarding the food supply and cattle care and handling.

 The NBQA remains an important measure for the U.S. beef industry as it strives to improve quality and consumer demand.
 Results from the 2022 NBQA can be utilized by all segments of beef production to improve upon current management practices and implement innovative techniques ultimately enhancing consistency and quality of cattle and beef products across the U.S. beef supply chain.